A Practical Guide to Parcel Shipping Rates

 Understanding all of the factors that make up your parcel rates is the first step to uncovering opportunities to cut your costs.
 Along with having that solid foundation of knowledge, keep a good record of your parcel shipments and their details so you can accurately forecast your needs and make adjustments.
 Lastly, stay on top of the latest updates from FedEx and UPS by reviewing their published changes and signing up for service alerts.

 You don’t have to navigate these changes alone.
 PartnerShip provides resources to help you make sense of parcel shipping rates and can help you cut your costs.
-Contact us to get started.
+Thanks to our unique alliance with FedEx, we’re able to provide your business with industry-leading discounts.
+Save at least 40% off FedEx Express and at least 25% off FedEx Ground when you enroll in our FedEx Advantage program.